 - It does not react at all (immunosuppression and immunodeficiency).

-This page looks at autoimmunity - An improper immune response that occurs when the immune system reacts to the wrong proteins and attacks the body itself, resulting in different types of autoimmune disease.
+This page looks at autoimmunity.
+Autoimmunity is an improper immune response that occurs when the immune system reacts to the wrong proteins and attacks the body itself.
+This results in different types of autoimmune disease.

 Different Types of Autoimmune Disease in Dogs

-Autoimmune diseases can affect a single organ, or it can be systemic, i.e. sometimes the antibodies target not only one organ but multiple areas of the dog's body, causing problems to arise in more than one organ or body part.
+Autoimmune diseases can affect a single organ, or it can be systemic (whole body).
+In cases of systemic autoimmune disease, the antibodies target not only one organ but multiple areas of the dog’s body.
+This causes problems to arise in more than one organ or body part.

 Examples of canine autoimmune diseases include:

-- Primary Addison's disease: In this disease, the adrenal glands are affected and they fail to produce sufficient corticosteroid hormones.
+In Addison’s disease, the adrenal glands are affected and they fail to produce sufficient corticosteroid hormones.

-- Immune-Mediated Arthritis: Immune-mediate arthritis is a group of diseases in which antibodies attack the
+Immune-mediate arthritis is a group of diseases in which antibodies attack the dog’s own connective tissue.
+This results in either erosive arthritis (rheumatoid arthritis) and non-erosive arthritis.

-dog's own connective tissue, resulting in either erosive arthritis (rheumatoid arthritis) and nonerosive arthritis.
 In rheumatoid arthritis, the cartilage and joint surfaces are destroyed.
-In nonerosive arthritis, there is inflammation with no tissue damage.
+In non-erosive arthritis, there is inflammation with no tissue damage.

-- Systemic Lupus Erythematosis (SLE): This is a systemic autoimmune disease in which antibodies target and systemically affect different body organs (the skin, heart, kidneys, joints, nervous system).
+Lupus is a systemic autoimmune disease.
+The antibodies target and systemically affect different body organs (the skin, heart, kidneys, joints, nervous system).
 As such, a variety of symptoms can arise depending on which organ(s) the antibodies attack.

 Causes of Autoimmune Disease in Dogs

-- Genetics: As some breeds of dogs are more prone to the development of certain autoimmune disease (e.g. German Shepherds are predisposed to systemic lupus than other breeds), it is believed that genetics is one of the factors that contribute to the development of some types of autoimmune disease.
+Some dog breeds are more prone to the development of certain autoimmune disease.
+For example, German Shepherds are more susceptible to systemic lupus than other breeds.
+As such, many vets believe that genetics is one of the factors that contribute to the development of some types of autoimmune disease.

-- Certain drugs: Certain drugs, such as antibiotics and corticosteroids, may alter the molecular appearance of some cells, making them look "foreign", thus triggering the immune system to attack such cells.
+Certain drugs, such as antibiotics and corticosteroids, may alter the molecular appearance of some cells, making them look “foreign”.
+This may trigger the immune system to attack such cells.

 Immune System and Autoimmune Disease

-Some ways to maintain a healthy immune system in dogs include feeding the dog a natural diet with no preservatives and addictives.
+One way to keep a dog’s immune system healthy is to feed the dog a natural diet with no preservatives and additives.

-can help the immune system to get rid of free radicals and reduce oxidative stress without directly stimulating an immune response.
+Some minerals and vitamins are powerful antioxidants.
+They can help the immune system to get rid of free radicals and reduce oxidative stress.
+They do so without directly stimulating an immune response.

 Common antioxidants include selenium, alpha-lipoic acid, coenzyme Q10, carotenoids, and vitamins A, C and E.

-In addition to a healthy diet, removing toxins such as environmental pollutants is equally important in the prevention of autoimmune disease in dogs.
+In addition to the above, removing toxins such as environmental pollutants is equally important in the prevention of autoimmune disease in dogs.